xvnpw/ai-security-analyzer/README.md

 ### Understanding Token Consumption

-This application may consume a significant number of tokens due to its workflow:
+In `dir` mode this application may consume a significant number of tokens due to its workflow:
 - Each file is processed and sent to LLM
 - Multiple rounds of analysis for comprehensive documentation
 - Additional tokens for markdown validation and fixes